RADAR-base/RADAR-IoT/README.md

 ### Configuration
 The template for configuration is located at [config.yaml.template](config.yaml.template).
 Copy this to the `config.yaml` and modify as required.

-Currently, there the configuration can be divided in to 3 main components.
-Each of the components has some sensible defaults but it is recommended to understand this section thoroughly.
+Currently, there the configuration can be divided in to 4 main components.
+Each of the components has some **sensible defaults** but it is recommended to understand this section thoroughly.

 1. **Sensors**: Represented by the key `sensors` in the config file consists of an array of sensor configurations.
 Each sensor is configured as follows -
     ```yaml
      -  name: "your-sensor-name"
         # Name of your python module which contains the sensor class
-        module: "sensors.your_module"
+        module: "your_package.your_module"
         # Name of the class of the sensor in the module
         class: "YourSensorClass"
-        # topic to publish the data to in pub/sub paradigm
+        # topic/channel to publish the data to in pub/sub paradigm
         publishing_topic: "your-sensor-topic"
         # polling frequency in milliseconds
         poll_frequency_ms: 1000
         # Flush size for flushing the records
         flush_size: 100
-        # Flush after seconds if flush size is not reached
+        # Flush after [value] seconds if flush size is not reached
         flush_after_s: 1000
     ```
     Currently, implementations for the following sensors are provided -
     - [Google Coral Environment Board Sensors](https://coral.withgoogle.com/products/environmental/): In the modules - [coral_enviro_humidity](sensors/coral_enviro_humidity.py), [coral_enviro_light](coral_enviro_light.py), [coral_enviro_temperature](coral_enviro_temperature.py)

-    By default , No Sensors are added to the Configuration.
+    By **Default** , No Sensors are added to the Configuration.
 This is because this has no value of running without any sensors and also it is hardware dependent and thus we cannot have a default sensor config.
 If sensor config is not provided, the program will fail with an exception.

 2. **Converters**: Represented by the key `converter` in the config file.
 This is for Serialisation of the messages captured by the sensors and before publishing them.
 It comprises of the following fields -